 The largest banking institution in the US.
 Has been one of the main financiers of private prison and immigrant detention companies.
 In March 2019 it has announced it would not give these companies new loans.
 Also charges prisoners exorbitant rates for prison banking services.

-A US engineering and construction company.
-Does maintenance and repairs of the US-Mexico border fence in Arizona.
+A US engineering and construction firm that does maintenance and repairs of the US-Mexico border fence in Arizona.

-A US military IT company.
-Provides biometric systems and imaging technologies to US immigration authorities for monitoring and surveillance of US borders.
+A US military IT contractor that provides imaging technologies and biometric systems to US immigration authorities for border monitoring and surveillance.

-A US defense and aerospace company that makes fighter jets, attack helicopters, and missile systems used by the Israeli military against Palestinian civilians.
-Its reconnaissance aircrafts monitor the US-Mexico border.
+The world's largest military company that provides fighter jets, attack helicopters, and missile systems that the Israeli military uses against Palestinian civilians as well as reconnaissance aircraft used to monitor the US-Mexico border.

 A Canadian software company that sells phone-hacking and data analysis software to US immigration authorities and other law enforcement agencies.